 A golf-style, super polymer handle adds comfort, durability, and exceptional gripping power to the rod.

 The reel features seven stainless steel ball bearings and one roller bearing.
-This design delivers smooth casts, great retrieves and eliminates many of the annoying knotted snarls of backlash common to other baitcasting reels.
+This design delivers smooth casts and great retrieves and eliminates many of the annoying knotted snarls of backlash common to other baitcasting reels.

 These are 2000 and 3000-sized reels that are large enough for a variety of angling adventures without heavy overall weight, making them ideal for a young user.

 The reels are offered in 5.2:1 or 6.5:1 gear ratios.
 Get the lower ratio for most fishing applications, but if you’re after bass, get the higher 6.5:1 reel.
 It’s not as fast as professional bass baitcasting reels but is close enough to get action for the beginning angler with crankbaits, plastic worms, or poppers.

 The reels are available in right or left-handed configurations and are specifically designed by KastKing to interface perfectly with their rods.

 Line weights vary with the reel and rod combo you select, but begin at a four-pound test and extend to 17-pounds.

 Lure weight ranges are large as well, with the smaller, shorter combos working well with lures weighing between one-sixteenth and three-eighths of an ounce and the largest combos recommended for lures in the three-eighth to a three-quarter ounce.

 The Crixus Combo is the best value for a quality rod and reel from KastKing.